jbcoe/value_types/DRAFT_COROLLARY.md

 i = 5;
 ```

-We have no converting assignment for `polymorphic` as type information is
+There is no converting assignment for `polymorphic` as type information is
 erased.
 There is no optimisation opportunity to be made as a new object will
 need creating regardless of whether the target of assignment is valueless or
 not.